Concept and Use Cases

 Firewalla's built-in VPN client makes it convenient to work from home through a VPN.
-In this case, you can create a network with VPN client configured, and only include devices that you need to use for work.
+In this case, you can create a network with a VPN connection configured, and only include devices that you need to use for work.
 This way your work communication is always protected (and always on), and will not interfere with internet access by other devices.

 You can create a secure guest network similar to Network B in the illustration.
-See this example on how to create a VLAN for guest network.
+See this example on how to create a VLAN for the guest network.

 After the guest network is created, you can apply features or rules just to this segment, such as block porn and Family mode.
 You can also block the guest from talking to any local networks ... but do allow devices from local networks to talk to devices inside the guest network.

-- Block Traffic from & to Internet.
+- Block Traffic from & to the Internet.

 - Block Traffic from & to all local networks.

 - Allow access to ports required by specific services (IP addresses and ports).